American mutilation of Japanese war dead: Context

-From the Burma Campaign, there are recorded instances of Commonwealth troops removing gold teeth and displaying Japanese skulls as trophies.

 Motives

 Dehumanization

 In the U.S., there was a widely propagated view that the Japanese were subhuman.
 There was also popular anger in the U.S. at the Japanese surprise attack on Pearl Harbor, amplifying pre-war racial prejudices.
 The U.S. media helped propagate this view of the Japanese, for example describing them as "yellow vermin".
 In an official U.S. Navy film, Japanese troops were described as "living, snarling rats".
-The mixture of underlying American racism, which was added to by U.S. wartime propaganda, hatred caused by the Japanese war of aggression, and both real and also fabricated Japanese atrocities, led to a general loathing of the Japanese.
+The mixture of underlying American racism, which was added to by U.S. wartime propaganda, hatred caused by the Second Sino-Japanese War, and both real and also fabricated Japanese atrocities, led to a general loathing of the Japanese.
 Although there were objections to the mutilation from among other military jurists, "to many Americans the Japanese adversary was no more than an animal, and abuse of his remains carried with it no moral stigma".

 According to Niall Ferguson: "To the historian who has specialized in German history, this is one of the most troubling aspects of the Second World War: the fact that Allied troops often regarded the Japanese in the same way that Germans regarded Russians—as Untermenschen."
 Since the Japanese were regarded as animals, it is not surprising that Japanese remains were treated in the same way as animal remains.

 Simon Harrison comes to the conclusion in his paper, "Skull trophies of the Pacific War: transgressive objects of remembrance", that the minority of U.S. personnel who collected Japanese skulls did so because they came from a society that placed much value in hunting as a symbol of masculinity, combined with a de-humanization of the enemy.

 War correspondent Ernie Pyle, on a trip to Saipan after the invasion, claimed that the men who actually fought the Japanese did not subscribe to the wartime propaganda: "Soldiers and Marines have told me stories by the dozen about how tough the Japs are, yet how dumb they are; how illogical and yet how uncannily smart at times; how easy to rout when disorganized, yet how brave ...
 As far as I can see, our men are no more afraid of the Japs than they are of the Germans.
 They are afraid of them as a modern soldier is afraid of his foe, but not because they are slippery or rat-like, but simply because they have weapons and fire them like good, tough soldiers."